Most Popular

 Legal Entity Identifier (LEI) vs Tax Identification Number (TIN) in Australia

-The Legal Entity Identifier (LEI) is a standard identifier that provides verified data on legal entities and is registered on a centralized system, the Global LEI System.
+The Legal Entity Identifier (LEI) is a standard identifier that provides verified data on legal entities and is registered on a centralised system, the Global LEI System.
 The Tax Identification Number (TIN) in Australia is called the Tax File Number (TFN).
 The TFN is used by individuals and entities that need to interact with The Australian Taxation Office (ATO).

 Legal Entity Identifier (LEI) in Australia

-Level 1 data includes entity registration details, such as legal name, number of registration, legal and HQ address, etc. Parental (Level 2) data contains information about an entity’s ownership structure and thus answers the question of ‘who owns whom.’
+Level 1 data includes entity registration details, such as legal name, number of registrations, legal and HQ address, etc. Parental (Level 2) data contains information about an entity’s ownership structure and thus answers the question of ‘who owns whom.’

 How to get an LEI in Australia?